WebOfTrustInfo/rwot11-the-hague/topics-and-advance-readings/README.md

 at the design workshop.
 If you read nothing else, read these.
 (But really, read as much as you can!)

+* [Advance Reading Primer](./advance-reading-primer.md) — About the advance reading papers
 * [RWOT Primer](./rwot-primer.md) — How the design workshop works
 * [DID Primer](./did-primer.md) — Decentralized Identifiers ([extended version](./did-primer-extended.md) also available)
 * [Functional Identity Primer](./functional-identity-primer.md) — A different way to look at identity